 The spacious glaze room is fitted with a large spray booth, laboratory fume hood for glaze mixing, raw material under-counter bins, ball mill, huge sink and all stainless steel work tables and glaze mixing areas.

-The kiln room (A large room built originally to house the Newcomb Pottery bottle kiln and equipment in 1918) contains 7 electric kilns, (three Cone Art 8 cu ft. and a 12 cu. ft oval, a 20 cu ft.
-Fredrickson and two test kilns) and three gas kilns, 16, 24 and 60 cubic feet.
+The kiln room (a large room built originally to house the Newcomb Pottery bottle kiln and equipment in 1918) contains 7 electric kilns, (one Cone Art 3.3 cu ft., one Cone Art 7 cu ft., three Cone Art 10 cu ft, a Bailey 12 cu.
+Ft. oval, a 20 cu ft.
+Fredrickson and one test kiln) and five gas kilns (two 16 cu ft down draft, one 24 cu ft updraft, a 60 cu ft. car kiln (up draft) and a 16 cu.
+Ft. soda kiln (down draft).
 Large and fragile work is easily handled with a Big Joe electric fork lift and the pull out bed of the large gas car-kiln.
 Steel fabricating equipment includes horizontal band saw, gas and Tig / arc welders.
 A covered outdoor firing area houses two raku kilns and a 16 cubic foot soda kiln.
-A dedicated slide, and critique room provides clean space for lectures and critiques, as well as space for photographing finished work with studio lighting equipment.

 There are private individual studios for graduate students.
 Enrolled students have 24 hour access to the facilities.
 More facility shots: